ultimaweapon/dovm-core/README.md

 ### Svelte

-- TypeScript support in horrible.
+- TypeScript support is horrible.
 - Reactivity rely on compiler.

 ### What is the problem with Virtual DOM?